 In the end, though, what’s most important is to focus on a school’s policies themselves, rather than where they rank on the scale from classic to supplemented.
 For any school, you should take a close look at its classroom policies (among other things), and gauge whether they’re a good fit for your child.

-Montessori has a unique philosophy.
+The Montessori philosophy is unique.
 It also has progressive classroom policies that contrast with those of conventional schools.

 The Montessori classroom reflects its unusual philosophy, and provides the basis for its classroom policies.
 Below, we look at three features of this classroom: the classroom setup, learning materials, and role of the teacher.

 Further down the page, we outline some benefits of Montessori education, and provide a table looking at what types of students might be suitable for it.
 Near the end, we provide tools for comparing Montessori schools in terms of their academics, tuition, and financial aid.

 The Montessori classroom has an unusual setup.
 Unlike most schools, no desk is at the front.
 And, the teacher is often found in some part of the room with a small group of children, discussing their work or giving a lesson.